 Unfortunately, it didn’t work as well as I had hoped.
 The list of links runs down the right of the main column, rather than the right of the page, making the page look a bit cramped, and forcing long post titles to wrap rather than run across the width of the screen.
 I find the wrapped titles don’t stand out as well as I’d like, so I’ve removed my blogroll and, for now, I’m including the links on this page instead.

 I started off with only six entries, to avoid overwhelming the reader with information overload.
-Here they are.
+Since then, I’ve removed two and added three.

 The Bluestocking by Helen Lewis.
 Lewis is a staff writer for The Atlantic and author of the book Difficult Women.